Meet the Yuwa Team

 From the nearby village of Irba, Pappu has been working with Yuwa since 2013.
 Originally an auto-rickshaw driver, Pappu has mastered the art of driving a school bus on the unpredictable roads of Jharkhand.
 Unfailingly punctual, you could set your watch by the time Pappu leaves for morning football practices… even when they start at 4 am!
 Pappu’s constant vigilance over the students’ and players’ well-being keeps Yuwa’s daily activities safe for even the youngest children.
 Pappu is the proud father of two young daughters.

-Economics & Science Teacher
+Life-Skills Program Officer & Science Teacher

 Vivek Nath